 Although GPS is the most well known, there are other satellite based navigation systems with modern silicon devices being able to make use of them.

-GPS works by triangulating a position from a number of satellite signals and involves an accurate measure of time, something I am sure John Harrison would have liked to see.
+GPS works by using trilateration, deriving a position by measuring distance from a number of satellite signals and involves an accurate measure of time, something I am sure John Harrison would have liked to see.